LuchoPenaloza/Image_Classification_for_E_Commerce_PROJ3-AnyoneAI/README.md

 ## 6. Final report and notes
 The final report is in the experiments folder on this repo.

-Also you can see this project on the LUISPENALOZA_assignment branch in the github repo.

 All the tests, trainings and evaluation models were done inside the container when there was free memory on the server.